ICANN and Governance

 Did the AUC-Aligned ZACR Actually Deliver .africa?

-March 17, 2026 This article is part of the .africa Commentary Series — a living archive of analysis, precedent, and warning from the architect of the .africa domain.
-In July 2024, the prople who took .africa gathered in Kigali to celebrate a decade in the industry.
-Photos were taken.
-Speeches were made.
-“Visionaries” were thanked. […]
+10 Years.
+55,000 Domains.
+1.5 Billion People.
+A Performance Review Africa Deserves — As the 2026 gTLD Round Opens.
+March 20, 2026 This article is part of the.africa Commentary Series — a living archive of analysis, precedent, and warnings from the architect of the .africa domain.
+In July 2024, the people who took .africa gathered […]

 Did the AUC-Aligned ZACR Actually Deliver .africa?
 Read More »